Six Trees Cottage

 |Other||Linen provided, Towels provided|

-We have equipped the house to take groups of up to 8 people by providing a combination of beds and sofa- bed to allow flexible sleeping arrangements: for example, the third bedroom, although not large, can have a single, twin or very large double.
-The full sized sofa bed allows extra sleeping space to suit mixed groups or to accommodate 8 people.
+We have equipped the house to take groups of up to 6 people by providing a combination of beds and sofa- bed to allow flexible sleeping arrangements: for example, the third bedroom, although not large, can have a single, twin or very large double.
+The full sized sofa bed allows extra sleeping space to suit mixed groups.
 The seating in the lounge can be amplified by the use of 2 cube stools.

 We have equipped the house for our own family to enjoy and all the basics that you need in a holiday home are there - salt, pepper, coffee, tea oil, kitchen towels, bread in the freezer etc .
 We only ask that guests replace them when they are running out .